 - For more detaied information see resources.
 Having the right information at the right time can make a huge difference for the carer and the person they care for.

-For information specifically for carers of adults see adult Care & Support.
+For information specifically for carers of adults see our adult Care & Support page.

 If you need legal support for a case about your child, maybe to do with care or adoption, you may want to know about CAFCAS.
 It stands for Children and Family Court Advisory and Support Service.
 Their website has menus for both Young people and Grown-ups.
 Click icon to browse.

 Here are some Top tips for dealing with CAFCAS from Net Mums.
 Also, it might also be worth bearing in mind that the people at CAFCAS may not know how to deal with a child on the autistic spectrum.
-This link to the National Autistic Society web page About autism could be useful if you wanted to print off some explanations that might help them to understand your child.
+This link to a National Autistic Society web page about autism could be handy if you want something that might help them to understand your child.

 Things seem to have Improved according to Ofsted since 2008, when they found Progress inadequate, The Guardian reported on apparent Success in 2012 of a management initiative to make the “health and wellbeing of social workers a priority in the workplace”, which, the Guardian said, includes CAFCAS.
 Then in 2018 Ofstead published a glowing report.